 The learner’s account profile page opens.
 Learners can have either a limited profile or a full profile.

-For more information about profiles, see Exploring Your Dashboard and Profile.
+For more information about profiles, see sfd dashboard.